 Factors at Play

-Regency has a considerable experience in the retail real estate industry, and has developed several retail real estate projects over the past few years.
+With respect to Regency, we note that the company has a considerable experience in the retail real estate industry and has developed several retail real estate projects over the years.
 The company is able to differentiate itself by strategically focusing on building a premium portfolio of grocery-anchored shopping centers.
 Such centers are usually necessity driven and drive a dependable traffic.

-Together with the presence of leading grocers in its tenant roster, the company also has restaurants and service providers.
-The company is targeting having a superior merchandising mix, consisting mainly of best-in-class necessity, value and service-oriented retailers that draw consumers and drive foot traffic, and are usually resistant to store rationalization from disruptors, including e-commerce.
+Along with the presence of leading grocers in its tenant roster, the company also has restaurants and service providers.
+In fact, the company is focusing on having a superior merchandising mix, consisting mainly of best-in-class necessity, value and service-oriented retailers that draw consumers and drive foot traffic and are usually resistant to store rationalization from disruptors, including e-commerce.

-Also, the company’s properties are primarily located in strong trade areas characterized by higher spending power.
+Moreover, Regency’s properties are primarily located in strong trade areas characterized by higher spending power.
 This helps the company attract top grocers and retailers.
-Its investments in value-accretive developments also augur well.

-Regency, too, is not immune to move outs, store closures and retailer bankruptcies.
-The choppy retail real estate environment is likely to have curbed its growth momentum in the to-be-reported quarter to some extent as secular industry headwinds continue to dampen industry fundamentals.
-Moreover, significant upfront costs involved with the development and redevelopment pipeline might have strained its margins.
-Contribution from redevelopment is likely to have remained muted during the period in discussion.
+Nevertheless, the company is not immune to move outs, store closures and retailer bankruptcies.
+In fact, the choppy retail real estate environment might have curbed its growth momentum in the to-be-reported quarter to some extent as secular industry headwinds have continued to dent industry fundamentals.
+Moreover, significant upfront costs involved with development and redevelopment pipeline might have strained its margins.

-Amid these, the Zacks Consensus Estimate for the fourth-quarter revenues is pegged at $281.8 million, indicating a year-over-year increase of 1.7%.
-Additionally, Regency’s activities during the October-December period were inadequate to gain analyst confidence.
-The Zacks Consensus Estimate for FFO per share witnessed no revisions over the past month and is currently pinned at 98 cents.
+Amid these, the Zacks Consensus Estimate for the third-quarter revenues is pegged at $275.4 million, indicating a marginal year-over-year decline of nearly 1.1%.
+Additionally, Regency’s activities during the July-September quarter were inadequate to gain analyst confidence.
+The Zacks Consensus Estimate for FFO per share witnessed marginal downward revision over the past two months and is currently pinned at 96 cents.
 The figure remained stable year over year.